ShimantoRahman/empulse/docs/getting_started/overview.rst

     * - :ref:`ProfLogitClassifier <proflogit>` / :ref:`ProfTreeClassifier <proftree>`
       - Your objective is non-smooth (typically :class:`~empulse.metrics.MaxProfit`) and needs a gradient-free optimizer.
+    * - :ref:`ProfMPMClassifier / ProfMEMPMClassifier <profmpm>`
+      - You need a worst-case guarantee rather than an average, with no distributional assumption.
+    * - :ref:`ProfSRClassifier <profsr>`
+      - You want an interpretable formula rather than coefficients.
     * - :ref:`B2BoostClassifier <b2boost>`
       - You have a B2B churn problem and want the cost matrix pre-wired.
     * - :ref:`RobustCSClassifier <robustcs>`